Cervical cancer – early detection and referral

 • Most females who develop pre-cancerous cervical lesions are asymptomatic and therefore cervical screening programmes are the best approach for detecting these abnormalities early

-• Symptoms and signs of cervical cancer may include abnormal vaginal bleeding, unusual and persistent vaginal discharge, non-specific pelvic or low back pain or pressure, abdominal pain or pain during sexual intercourse; initiate further investigations if symptoms are reported irrespective of cytology results
+• Symptoms and signs of cervical cancer may include abnormal vaginal bleeding, unusual and persistent vaginal discharge, non-specific pelvic or low back pain or pressure, abdominal pain or pain during sexual intercourse; initiate further investigations if symptoms are reported irrespective of HPV and cytology results

 N.B.
 The term "female" is used in this article to describe the biological sex of the patient population who are at risk of cervical cancer.
 However, we acknowledge that this may not reflect the identity of all patients, which will include transgender boys or men, intersex and non-binary individuals.
 Also see footnote, for terminology used in the National Cervical Screening Programme.